GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 system2("blastn", "--help")
 ```

-MultiQC and cutadapt can be installed in a python environment that should be added to the R path through the  [Option.txt](Option.txt) file, or this command line:
+MultiQC and cutadapt can be installed in a python environment that should be added to the R path through the [Option.txt](Option.txt) file, or with this command line:

 ```{r}
 Sys.setenv(PATH = paste(c("/path/to/PythonVenv/bin",